binaryphile/dctk/README.md

 # dctk: organize your programs with *[Dawson's Creek Trapper Keeper Ultra Keeper Futura S 2000]*

 dctk helps you set up your own command or commands, which use separate scripts as subcommands.
-Such commands work much like `git` or `rbenv`.
+Such subcommands work much like git's or rbenv's subcommands.

 Subcommands are scripts or programs, independent of one another and dealing with individual concerns.

-Think of it as a way to organize a large amount of functionality into a single command, like pages in a sort of trapper-keeper, to keep the joke going.
+Think of it as a way to organize a large amount of functionality into a single command, like pages in a trapper-keeper, to keep the joke going.

 # examples